MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-activities.md

 1. In Customer Insights, go to **Data** > **Activities**.

-2. Select the activity entity you want to edit and select **Edit**. r, you can hover over the entity row and select the **Edit** icon.
+2. Select the activity entity you want to edit and select **Edit**.
+Or, you can hover over the entity row and select the **Edit** icon.

 3. Click on the **Edit** icon.